oatsoda/BuildMonitor/README.md

 - Create Personal Access Token in Azure DevOps by going to the Account Menu item on the top toolbar -> Personal Access Tokens
 - Require Read permission for Pipelines only.

+# Approach

+The app will give you an overall status of your pipelines.
+That is, it will display the worst status of your monitored pipeline definitions.
+It will popup a notification if that changes.
+This means it is not informing you of every pipeline run, but rather the overall status of your pipelines.

 # Build Dependencies

 - Heatwave Wix Toolset